cesanta/fossa/README.md

 # Concept

-Net Skeleton is a non-blocking, asyncronous event manager described by `struct ns_server` structure.
+Net Skeleton is a non-blocking, asyncronous event manager described by `struct ns_mgr` structure.
 That structure holds active connections and a pointer to the event handler function.
 Connections could be either client or server.
 Client connections are created by means of `ns_connect2()` call.
 Server connections are created by making one